Jene Vickrey

 Jene Vickrey (born August 8, 1959) is a former Republican member of the Kansas House of Representatives, representing the 6th district.
-He served from 1993 until his resignation in July 2020 following his decision not to seek reelection in 2020, and is a former House Majority Leader and speaker pro tempore of the House of Representatives.
+He served from 1993 until his resignation in July 2020 following his decision not to seek re-election in 2020.
+He is a former House Majority Leader and speaker pro tempore of the House of Representatives.

-Vickrey has served in the American Legion Exchange Council, National Federation of Independent Businesses and Springhill Chamber of Commerce.
+Vickrey has served in the American Legion Exchange Council, National Federation of Independent Business and Springhill Chamber of Commerce.
 He was also a charter member of the Louisberg Rotary Club.
 The American Conservative Union gave him a lifetime rating of 83%.
 On July 7, 2020, Vickrey resigned from the Kansas House of Representatives after having served for twenty-eight years.